- What is Google Drive backup?

 Note: You can also use Google Takeout to transfer files from one Google Drive to another.

-5) How to backup Google Drive data using Google Backup and Sync client
+5. How to backup Google Drive data using Google Drive for desktop

-Step 1: Download the Backup and Sync application.
+Step 1: Download the Drive for Desktop application.
 Click here to download the app.

-Step 2: Launch the application and sign in using your Google account.
+Step 2: Once the installation is done, launch the application and sign in using your Google account.

-Step 6: Copy all the files that were downloaded and save in another folder or another device.
+Step 5: Copy all the files from “My Drive” and save them in another folder or another device.

-- Fully automated: Any new file added to the Drive will be automatically saved in your desktop as well.
-Similarly, any edits made in the Drive files will be reflected in the files in your desktop.
+- Fully automated: Any new file added to the Drive will be automatically saved on your desktop as well.
+Similarly, any edits made in the Drive files will be reflected in the files on your desktop.

 - If the system crashes or if there is a malware attack, the backup is lost forever.